neuefische/web-exercises-javascript-basics/4-summation/README.md

-# Exercise 4: Sumatory
+# Exercise 4: Summation

-Write a program that asks the user for a number, and calculates the sumatory from 0 to the given number, and then show a message to the user with the calculated value.
+Write a program that asks the user for a number, and calculates the summation from 0 to the given number, and then show a message to the user with the calculated value.

 ## Requirements